 Chances are, if you go to London, you’ll want to see the nearby Tower Bridge and Tower of London anyways.
 If you visit London at Christmas, you can add Coppa Club to your list of places to see Christmas lights.

 The Coppa Club igloos are available all year except the few days between seasons when they change the theme.
-The 2019-2020 winter Coppa Club igloos have a woodlands theme featuring candles, blankets, cruelty-free sheepskin rugs, and evergreen trees.
+For example, one year the winter Coppa Club igloos had a woodlands theme featuring candles, blankets, cruelty-free sheepskin rugs, and evergreen trees.

 In the summer, the igloos transform into a summer theme with a fun vibe.
-For 2019, the theme was Coppa Club Surf Shacks, and 2018’s theme was Tulum Paradise Pods.
+Past themes include Coppa Club Surf Shacks and Tulum Paradise Pods.

 Find everything you need to know about dining in the igloos at the Coppa Club Tower Bridge location including how to eat there without a reservation, when to make reservations if you can plan ahead, what the prices and food are like, and when to go for the best pictures.